sjai-odoo/stack_it/stack-frontend/README.md

-# Stack Overflow Clone - Frontend
+# StackIt - Frontend

-A modern, responsive Stack Overflow clone built with React, TypeScript, Vite, and Tailwind CSS.
+A modern, responsive Q&A platform built with React, TypeScript, Vite, and Tailwind CSS.

 ## Features